1st Timothy and Titus Bible Study

 Do you long to be more beautiful?
 Could you do just one thing to look just the way you would like to look?

 You can do that!
 Every day, you can adorn yourself with godliness.
 Godliness is devotion to God expressed in a life that is pleasing to Him.
-Why should you desire to adorn yourself with godliness?
-Do it out of love for God and gratitude for what He has done for your salvation.
-Know that godly behavior is good for you in every way and for those around you.
-Others are watching, and godliness draws unbelievers to the God we know and serve.
+It flows out of your love for God and gratitude for what He has done for your salvation.
+Studying 1st Timothy and Titus will show you how you can adorn yourself with godliness, just like the title suggests.
+You have everything you need for godliness through the Spirit of God who lives inside you and is continually at work in you.
+Godliness is good for you in every way and for those around you.
+Others are watching.
+You can never be more beautiful than to adorn yourself with the very character of God so that your life displays the beliefs you claim to profess.
+Get this Adorn Yourself with Godliness Bible Study and choose to “dress,” act, and be like Him—for Him!

 Get “Adorn Yourself with Godliness” here.